-Traffic maintenance cameras are a reality of the UK landscape and have been since the first was installed in 1991.
+Traffic maintenance and speed cameras are a reality of the UK landscape and have been since the first was installed in 1991.

 Since then, around 7,000 of them are speed cameras, while others capture data through monitoring and surveillance.